 - Phenoxyethyl alcohol

 - Rose ether

 - Glycol monophenyl ether

 Sometimes, preservatives are inevitable in our products, especially when we want to increase the life span of our products and keep them bacteria free.
-Thus, we should choose natural preservatives that were extracted from natural sources, like:
+Thus, we can consider natural preservatives ( where possible) that were extracted from natural sources, like:

 - Sodium Chloride – Salt draws moisture from the product, creating a hostile environment for bacteria.

 - Lemon – citric acid found in lemon promotes preservation, and vitamin c removes moisture to prevent rotting.